ozoneapi/tecban-developer-portal/README.md

     - This specification describes the resources that are available in our APIs

-## Sandbox API
+## Sandbox

-Our API Sandbox contains a full simulation of the TecBan APIs but without connecting to any real customer accounts.

-Below are the paths of our well-known endpoints for the Sandbox environments.
+Our API Sandbox contains a full simulation of the TecBan API but without connecting to any real customer accounts.
+Below are the paths of our well-known endpoints for the Sandbox environments:

   - Authorisation Server 1: Provides both strict and permissive client profiles in headless and non headless options.
     - OIDC Well Known endpoint: https://ob-issuer1.tecban-sandbox.o3bank.co.uk/.well-known/openid-configuration